 We also think that the styling of the 156 and ZT set them apart from all of their contemporaries, as real effort has been expended in both.
 The Alfa’s curved flanks, fantastic frontal aspect and concealed are obviously the efforts of one impassioned individual – Walter Da Silva.
 However, the MG ZT scores equally well on style – it’s a Richard Woolley masterclass of restrained taste and clever detailing.
 Both, therefore, are already timeless classical pieces of design.

 Other than that, both cars serve to remind you how much equipment we take for granted in modern cars – both come with electric windows, climate control, and decent sound systems and are easy to live with as a result.
 Because of their bodykits and alloy wheels, they will also look good on your driveway, and will mark you out as an ‘enthusiast driver’ as opposed to a mere ‘car user’.

-The Alfa 156 JTD is a brilliant engine in an attractive body held back by an average chassis and less than perfect build quality.
-It’s still up there among the best cars of its type you can buy for the money, and for many Alfa Romeo fans, that will be good news indeed, as they will be spending less time than ever justifying their addiction.
+The Alfa 156 JTD has a brilliant engine in an attractive body but is held back by an average chassis and less than perfect build quality.
+It’s still up there among the best cars of its type you can buy for the money and, for many Alfa Romeo fans, that will be good news indeed, as they will be spending less time than ever justifying their addiction.